-Provide descriptive information regarding (the) method(s) of instructional delivery (percent face-to-face, hybrid, distance, and/or competency-based).
-This degree will be delivered online, asynchronously via the Global Campus LMS infrastructure.
-Students will access all courses via online delivery, and will utilize 7 week courses rather than 16 week semester-based courses.
-Additionally, CCOB courses in the Managing the Business of Healthcare certificate will run on the Carson College 7-week calendar.
-Students will have the opportunity to engage in hands-on experiences in their own communities at the direction of their instructors in key courses to gain relevant experience and complete the requirements of the professional degree.
-Additionally, students will take a 2-credit capstone course at the completion of their coursework to ensure a holistic learning experience.
-Assessment of Student Learning and Student Achievement For graduate programs, please contact the Graduate School before completing this section.
+Provide descri ptive information regarding (the) method(s) of instructional delivery (percent face-to-face, hybrid, or competency-based).
+This degree wi ill be delivered online, asynchronously via the Global Campus LMS infrastructure.
+Students will a based courses. ccess all courses via online delivery, and will utilize 7 week courses rather than 16 week semester- Additionally, 0 CCOB courses in the Managing the Business of Healthcare certificate will run on the Carson College ar. their instructor ave the opportunity to engage in hands-on experiences in their own communities at the direction of s in key courses to gain relevant experience and complete the requirements of the professional degree. tudents will take a 2-credit capstone course at the completion of their coursework to ensure a holistic ence.
+Student Learning and Student Achievement programs, please contact the Graduate School before completing this section.
 Please provide a list and description of expected student learning outcomes.
-ESFCOM faculty are working with Scott Avery at the WSU Office of Assessment of Teaching and Learning to formulate a comprehensive assessment plan for this degree in time for the degree to become operationalized.
-For undergraduate programs, provide the department's plan for assessing student learning outcomes.
-Describe briefly how information on student learning will be collected and incorporated into existing processes for evaluating student learning in the department.
+ESFCOM facul formulate a cor Ity are working with Scott Avery at the WSU Office of Assessment of Teaching and Learning to apprehensive assessment plan for this degree in time for the degree to become operationalized. briefly how info ate programs, provide the department's plan for assessing student learning outcomes.
+Describe ormation on student learning will be collected and incorporated into existing processes for evaluating in the department.
 Please attach the plan and a curriculum matrix.
-N/A Please indicate as appropriate: □ Assessment of this program will be incorporated into an existing assessment plan.
-Please attach a copy of the existing plan. □ A draft assessment plan is attached. □ A curriculum matrix is attached. ☑ A draft assessment plan being created in concert with the Office of Assessment of Teaching and Learning and will be available prior to degree launch.
+N/A of th □ A □ A ⊠ A Assessment of this program will be incorporated into an existing assessment plan.
+Please attach a copy e existing plan.
+A draft assessment plan is attached.
+A curriculum matrix is attached.
+A draft assessment plan being created in concert with the Office of Assessment of Teaching and ning and will be available prior to degree launch.